apache/nuttx/tools/README.txt

 link.sh, link.bat, copydir.sh, copydir.bat, unlink.sh, and unlink.bat
 ---------------------------------------------------------------------

-  Different file system have different capabilities for symbolic links.
+  Different file systems have different capabilities for symbolic links.
-  Some windows file systems have no native support for symbolic links.
+  Some Windows file systems have no native support for symbolic links.
-  Cygwin running under windows has special links built in that work with all cygwin tools.
+  Cygwin running under Windows has special links built in that work with all cygwin tools.
 However, they do not work when Windows native tools are used with cygwin.
 In that case something different must be done.